ezcse/design-patterns/README.md

 # Contributing

-We welcome contributions!
+I welcome contributions!
 If you have a new pattern, improvement, or a different approach to an existing pattern, feel free to fork the repository and submit a pull request.
 Let's build the most comprehensive C++ design patterns resource together!

 For more detailed explanations and examples of each design pattern, click on the links above to read the individual `README.md` files.